 Table of contents

 Tropical Gardening is our passion.
 We love growing fruit and vegetables in the tropics.
-This page is a resource for the novice backyard gardener living in the hottest part of the planet.
+This page is a resource for the novice backyard gardener living in the hottest and most humid part of the planet.

-The biggest difference about gardening in the tropics is the seasons.
-As opposed to the four seasons common in Europe and the US, here in the tropics there are just two seasons.
+The biggest difference between gardening in temperate regions and the tropics is the seasons.
+As opposed to the four seasons common in Europe and the US, in the tropics there are just two seasons.
 That is the ‘wet season’ and the ‘dry season’.

 The basics of gardening are the same wherever you live.
 You need soil, water, fertiliser and time to care for your garden (e.g. weeding etc).
 However, people from other climates move to the tropics and battle against the conditions.
 They want to grow all the food they are familiar with.
-However, it is better to grow fruit and vegetables that thrive naturally in the tropics.
-There are a variety of tropical fruits and vegetables to choose from.
+Therefore it is better to grow fruit and vegetables that thrive naturally in the tropics.
+Fortunatley there are a variety of tropical fruits and vegetables to choose from.

 Tropical Gardening with Vegetables